One person hurt in Otter Tail County rollover crash - NewsBreak

 (Fargo, ND) -- City officials in Fargo are warning residents about lane closures scheduled for Main Avenue next week.
 Officials say the closure is necessary to obtain soil samples under the busy roadway.
 Beginning Monday, August 15th, eastbound traffic on Main Avenue will be reduced to two lanes between 28th...

-FARGO, N.D.
-(Valley News Live) -Fargo Police is asking for the public’s help in finding a 15-year-old boy.
-They are looking for Henrique Watson, who ran away from his south Fargo home on Saturday.
-Watson is about 5′5″ tall and was last seen wearing black shorts and a black...
+The Fargo Police Department is looking for the public’s help in locating a missing teenager.
+15-year-old Henrique Watson was last seen at his home in south Fargo on the evening of August 13, but has not returned.
+Watson is approximately 5’5″, and was last seen wearing black shorts, a...

-West Fargo Police Department to graduate first class of local Peace Officer Academy with Lake Region State College

-(West Fargo, ND) -- 18 students are set to graduate from the West Fargo Police Department's first ever class of the local Peace Officer Academy.
-The 14-week program, which West Fargo PD partners with Lake Region State College with, allows an individual to become a licensed peace officer in the state of North Dakota, and has nearly a 100% employment rate for graduates who pursue positions as full-time police officers in the state.

 Parts of North Dakota getting drier, crop quality dropping